 Dr. Daniel Deschler has spent more than two decades dedicated to improving cancer care and reconstruction.
 He received his honors degree in medicine from Harvard Medical School prior to completing his residency in otolaryngology—head and neck surgery from the University of California, San Francisco.
 He then completed an advanced fellowship in head and neck surgical oncology and microvascular reconstruction with Dr. Richard Hayden at Hahnemann University Hospital.
 Dr. Deschler returned to Boston in 2000 to join the staff at Mass.
 Eye and Ear and now serves as the Vice Chair of Academic Affairs in the Department of Otolaryngology at Mass.
-Eye and Ear, the Director of the Norman Knight Center for Hyperbaric Medicine, the Co-director of the Michael Dingman Fellowship in Head and Neck/Microvascular Surgery, a member of the Center for Thyroid Eye Disease and Orbital Surgery, and a Professor of Otolaryngology at Harvard Medical School.
+Eye and Ear, the Director of the Norman Knight Center for Hyperbaric Medicine, the Co-Director of the Michael Dingman Fellowship in Head and Neck/Microvascular Surgery, a member of the Center for Thyroid Eye Disease and Orbital Surgery, and a Professor of Otolaryngology at Harvard Medical School.

 Dr. Deschler’s clinical interests cover the breadth of head and neck oncologic and reconstructive surgery including, advanced malignancies of the upper aerodigestive tract, salivary gland diseases, microvascular reconstruction, and general head and neck reconstruction.